Reclaimed Wood DIY Folding Table

 Cost: $100

-KEYWORD: diy reclaimed wood folding table
+KEYWORD: DIY folding table

 Don’t forget to share your DIY Wooden folding table with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more interior design inspiration?
 You can find them all of our home decor tutorials and ideas right here!